devcontainers/spec/proposals/devcontainer-features.md

 ## Execution

+### Invoking `install.sh`

+The `install.sh` script for each Feature should be executed as `root` during a container image build.
+This allows the script to add needed OS dependencies or settings that could not otherwise be modified.
+This also allows the script to switch into another user's context using the `su` command (e.g., `su ${USERNAME} -c "command-goes-here"`).
+In combination, this allows both root and non-root image modifications to occur even if `sudo` is not present in the base image for security reasons.

+To ensure that the appropriate shell is used, the execute bit should be set on `install.sh` and the file invoked directly (e.g. `chmod +x install.sh && ./install.sh`).

+> **Note:** It is recommended that Feature authors write `install.sh` using a shell available by default in their supported distributions (e.g., `bash` in Debian/Ubuntu or Fedora, `sh` in Alpine).
+In the event a different shell is required (e.g., `fish`), `install.sh` can be used to boostrap by checking for the presence of the desired shell, installing it if needed, and then invoking a secondary script using the shell.
+>
+> The `install.sh` file can similarly be used to bootstrap something written in a compiled language like Go.
+Given the increasing likelihood that a Feature needs to work on both x86_64 and arm64-based devices (e.g., Apple Silicon Macs), `install.sh` can detect the current architecture (e.g., using something like `uname -m` or `dpkg --print-architecture`), and then invoke the right executable for that architecture.

 ### Installation order

 By default, Features are installed on top of a base image in an order determined as optimal by the implementing tool.